jamescooke/factory_djoy/docs/development.rst

 Post release:

-* Ensure that link in `release notes`_ to the new diff works OK on GitHub.
+* Ensure that link in `CHANGELOG`_ to the new diff works OK on GitHub.

+* Check new docs are built on RTD.

 Helper recipes